-Population growth rate in Newcastle is in an upward trajectory with the majority of the growth occurring mainly in the Eastern areas - around the Madadeni and Osizweni Townships.
-These are largely underdeveloped areas relative to the Western areas, and they are occupied mainly by a majority low income and poor communities.
+The population growth rate in Newcastle is in an upward trajectory with the majority of the growth occurring mainly in the Eastern areas - around the Madadeni and Osizweni Townships.
+These are largely underdeveloped areas relative to the Western areas, and they are occupied mainly by a majority low income communities.
 The current population movement patterns in the region suggest that the urbanization phenomenon continues characterised by the natural growth rate, breakdown in extended families and immigration being the main drivers of growth.
-Immigration arises mainly from perceived urban opportunities and prospects for a better life, poor access to services and lack of employment opportunities in the rural hinterland, and general decline in employment opportunities in the agricultural sector.
+Immigration arises mainly from perceived urban opportunities and prospects for a better life, poor access to services and lack of employment opportunities in the rural hinterland, and a general decline in employment opportunities in the agricultural sector.
+The growth rate is further fuelled by the educational institute that is geographically located in the Newcastle East are hence attracting students from all over the Northern KwaZulu-Natal region.

 Over the last ten years, Newcastle's agricultural region has registered a net decline in both production and employment opportunities, hence the migration of people from Newcastle to areas that offer employment opportunities.
 A closer look into the population figures down at ward level shows that the average population size per ward is 10 683 people.
-Also deduced from the figures is that about 50% of the wards are below the average population of Newcastle, whilst the other 50% is above.
+Also deduced from the figures is that about 50% of the wards are below the average population size of Newcastle, whilst the other 50% is above.